staudenmeir/eloquent-has-many-deep/README.md

 }
 ```

-If you specify custom keys, remember to reverse the foreign and local key on the "right" side of the pivot table:
+If you specify custom keys, remember to swap the foreign and local key on the "right" side of the pivot table:

 ```php
 class User extends Model